-The fact that many stocks remain not only outside safe biological limits (i.e. subject to fishing mortality exceeding F{pa} , and/or at biomass levels below B{pa}), but even beyond the more extreme limit reference points F{lim} and/or B{lim} , often without signs of recovery, is a major concern.160 In 2023, three years after the 2020 deadline to end overfishing, there are still 9 stocks within the core analysis of this report,161 which, according to the ICES advice for 2024, were below B{lim} or below possible reference points where B{lim} is not defined.
-These include Irish Sea and Celtic Sea whiting; Kattegat and Celtic Sea cod;162 herring in the Irish Sea, Celtic Sea and southwest of Ireland; Norway lobster in functional units 25 as well as 26-27; Irish Sea common sole and (following an upgrade from the previously data-limited situation with precautionary advice to an MSY-based stock assessment) Celtic Sea pollack.
-Irish Sea cod which was still below B{lim} based on last year's advice is now estimated to be between B{lim} and B{pa} , albeit still very close to B{lim} .
+The fact that many stocks remain not only outside safe biological limits (i.e. subject to fishing mortality exceeding F{pa} , and/or at biomass levels below B{pa}), but even beyond the more extreme limit reference points F{lim} and/or B{lim} , often without signs of recovery, is a major concern.
+In 2024, four years after the 2020 deadline to end overfishing, there are still 9 stocks within the core analysis of this report, which, according to the ICES advice for 2025, were estimated to be below B{lim} or below possible reference points where B{lim} is not defined.
+These include Irish Sea and Celtic Sea whiting; Kattegat, Celtic Sea and Irish Sea cod; herring in the Irish Sea, Celtic Sea and southwest of Ireland; Norway lobster in